hpdobrica/digital-garden-public/Atomic Habits.md

 Atomic Habits is a system for achieving goals by changing our everyday [[Habit]]s in small ways, leading to [[Continuous Improvement]].

-It's based on a [[Private/Book - Atomic Habits]] which describes the practical implementation of the system, and talks about what habits are, how they are formed and broken, and how we can utilize this knowledge to help us achieve our goals.
+It's based on a [[Book - Atomic Habits]] which describes the practical implementation of the system, and talks about what habits are, how they are formed and broken, and how we can utilize this knowledge to help us achieve our goals.

 The base idea of the system is that if you find a way to make your behavior 1% better, this 1% will compound over time to provide you with unexpectedly big results.
 In other words, we shouldn't pay so much attention to the results that we are getting right now.
 Instead, we should focus on our current trajectory, making sure that it leads us to our goals in the long run.